 All items are fully insured in transit.

-In stock items ordered by 1600hrs on a working day are normally dispatched on the same day.
-Our standard parcels are sent by Royal Mail 1st class post and we normally achieve next working day delivery in over 99% of cases, however this is not guaranteed.
+Our standard parcels are sent by Royal Mail 1st class post and once dispatched we often achieve next working day delivery, however this is not guaranteed and could take longer if Royal Mail have any operational issues.

 All orders over 1.5KG in weight or over £200 in value get an automatic free upgrade to Royal Mail Special Delivery by us when packing your order, these parcels will require a signature on delivery.